Why wind is important in Croatia: bura vs. jugo

-Let’s call it the good wind.
+Let’s call bura the good wind.

 This wind is also perfect and downright required for drying pršut (Dalmatia’s cured ham) as it ages in open houses across Dalmatia.
-As a wise Croatian woman told me, “Without bura, there is no good pršut!”
+As a wise Croatian woman told me, “Without a bura, there is no good pršut!”

-The incredible flavor and saltiness of cheese from Pag Island is also attributed to bura.
+The incredible flavor and saltiness of cheese from Pag Island is also attributed to the bura.
 As the wind kicks up, it blows the salt from the Adriatic Sea onto the island grass.
 The sheep graze on the salty grass and herbs, which makes their milk supremely tasty for cheese preparation.

 Now for the bad wind.

 Jugo is a moist wind, typically accompanied by dark clouds and rain-filled storms.
 It blows in from the southeast, coming over the islands and onto the shore.

 Since Dalmatians tend to be sun-loving people, they are not fond of jugo.
 It is said to cause depression, body aches, pains, headaches, and grumpiness.
 In this unique part of the world, jugo is always an acceptable excuse for this melancholic behavior or really anything bad that you do during jugo.

 At one time, people accused of committing a crime could use jugo as part of their legal defense if the crime happened during jugo winds.
 Depending on which Dalmatian you talk to, some tell fabled stories of people getting away with murder by using the jugo defense.

 The word jugo itself can be used as a synonym for bad or inconvenient.
 For instance, you could say “This sandwich is really jugo” or “I hope I don’t miss my bus, that would be jugo”.